Skip to content

 EMERGENCY ADMINISTRATION OF MEDICINES

-In an emergency situation, such as anaphylactic reaction or the risk of such reaction, the school nurse or properly trained designee may administer emergency medication to any student in need thereof while at school or school sponsored activities.
+In an emergency situation, such as anaphylactic reaction or the risk of such reaction, opioid overdose, or seizure, the properly trained designee may administer emergency medication to any student in need thereof while at school or school sponsored activities.

 LIMITATION OF LIABILITY

-No District policy or guidelines shall be interpreted to limit or detract from the immunities and other limitations on liability available under the law to nurses and other persons who engage in or assist with the administration of medication to students.
+No district policy or guidelines shall be interpreted to limit or detract from the immunities and other limitations on liability available under the law to nurses and other persons who engage in or assist with the administration of medication to students, regardless of whether authorization was provided by the student’s parent/guardian or medical provider, provided that the actions of school personnel in administering or providing medication were reasonable under the circumstances.
+The liability protections do not apply to acts or omissions constituting gross negligence, or those that are reckless or constitute willful and wanton behavior.

 ♦ ♦ ♦ ♦ ♦ ♦ ♦